 You don’t want your detailed content pages dropping out of the index because of poor pagination handling.

-Google is clear on the requirement.
 Each page within a paginated series should have a self-referencing canonical, unless you use a View All page.

 Use the rel=canonical incorrectly and chances are Googlebot will just ignore your signal.